Body donation program

 Whole body donation is when you give your body to health-science education for teaching purposes.
 Organ and tissue donation is when you give your organs and/or tissues for transplantation into someone who needs them.

-You may choose to register with Transplant Manitoba and/or Tissue Bank Manitoba in addition to the Body Donation Program.
-However, in the event of organ and/or tissue removal for transplant (with the exception of Lions Eye Bank donations), body donation to our program is not possible.
+You may choose to register with www.signupforlife.ca, Manitoba’s online organ, eye and tissue donor registry in addition to the Body Donation Program.
+However, in the event of organ and/or tissue removal for transplant (with the exception of eye donations), body donation to our program is not possible.
 If you are declined as an organ/tissue donor, body donation may be considered as an alternative.

 Who is eligible for body donation?

 We are grateful for all those interested in our program.
 Without your interest and support, we would not be able to provide the teaching and learning opportunities our students and residents require.
 Anyone over the age of 18 years is eligible to register and there is no maximum age.
 (We do not accept infants, children or youth under 18.)

 Examples of specific conditions which would make a donation unacceptable are: